Hamamatsu Castle 浜松城

 From Hamamatsu Station, take any bus from bus stands 1 or 13.
-Get off at Shiyakushomae and walk about five minutes.
+Get off at Shiyakusho-minami and walk for six minutes.

 How Hamamatsu Castle shaped Japanese history

-The castle is most famous for being the home of the young Tokugawa Ieyasu, who lived here for 17 years before uniting Japan after the Battle of Sekigahara and moving the capital to Edo (now Tokyo).
-Because of this history, the castle was also known as “the Castle of Advancement.”
-Like many castles in Japan, it was destroyed by an air raid during World War II, but it was rebuilt in 1958.
+The castle is famous for being the seat of the young Tokugawa Ieyasu, who spent 17 years there before uniting Japan after the Battle of Sekigahara and moving the capital to Edo (now Tokyo).
+Many successive lords of the castle were promoted to important positions in the shogunate, and as such the castle became known as “the Castle of Advancement.”
+Like many castles in Japan, it was destroyed on orders issued by the Meiji Government during the Meiji Restoration, but was rebuilt.
+Hamamatsu Castle was rebuilt in 1958.

 Views of the Pacific and Edo-period military weaponry

 Built on the original site, the castle looks out over the Pacific, the distant horizons perhaps echoing Ieyasu's own limitless ambitions.
 Displays of military equipment and objects from the castle and Hamamatsu's history are laid out as visitors ascend to the observatory on the top floor.